franco401/Golang-FTP-Server/README.md

 ## Installation Guide

+1. Install Go compiler from here: https://go.dev/doc/install
-1. Download the source code
+2. Download the source code

-2. Build the client and server
+3. Build the client and server using the following compiler commands:

 ```
 go build client.go